 Following 2018’s drought, there’s a shortage of food across the province, and nutrition has become a key component of the course.
-“When pregnant women are malnourished, they can’t produce the breast milk needed to keep their newborn babies alive,” Dr Hekmat explains.
+“When pregnant women are malnourished, they can’t produce the breast milk needed to keep their newborn babies alive,” he explains.

-Logar province has now seen four classes of students graduate as 80 trained midwives.
-The majority of these new midwives are working in the health facilities in Logar province.
+One province has now seen four classes of students graduate as 80 trained midwives.
+The majority of these new midwives are working in the health facilities in that province.

-“The community is really seeing the benefits,” says Dr. Hekmat.
-“The midwives are also earning good salaries, which has really helped motivate families to enroll their daughters in our trainings moving forward.
-The program has been a huge success, and has positively impacted the maternal health services in the region.”
+"The program has been a huge success, and has positively impacted the maternal health services in the region."

-At Farah Provincial Hospital, the new cohort of students is studying hard to move from trainees into a promising career as midwives.
+At the hospital, the new cohort of students is studying hard to move from trainees into a promising career as midwives.

 “My family feels proud, and has given me full support to study at the school.
 They know I will be introduced as a good person to my community.
 They hope I will wear a white gown one day, and they’re grateful I will serve our people as a midwife.”

-Relief International’s Community Midwife Training program runs in six provinces: Baghan, Farah, Kapisa, Logar, Nimroz, and Paktya.
+Relief International’s Community Midwife Training program runs in six provinces.
 Between 20-60 students are enrolled in each school.
 To date, we have trained 223 midwives.
-In Kapisa and Paktya, we also run a Community Nursing program that has trained 49 nurses.
+We also run a Community Nursing program that has trained 49 nurses.